mtcute/docs/guide/topics/storage.md

 ```

 ::: tip
-If you are using `@mtcute/client`, IndexedDB storage is the default,
+In the browser, IndexedDB storage is the default,
 and you can simply pass a string with file name instead
 of instantiating `IdbStorage` manually: